Guided heritage walks

 Historic walking tours

 Take an historic guided walk back through time of the Lawrence town centre; with facts provided by our host to inspire your imagination and minds-eye to see what Victorian style Lawrence was like during the gold rush and the years after.
-See artefacts in the museum and feel the sense of nostalgia reminding one of those bygone days.
+Feel the sense of nostalgia reminding one of those bygone days.
 Learn how Lawrence was the centre of the Tuapeka gold rush, and how the vast quantity of gold mined in this district was the well-spring of Dunedin.
 Learn about the colourful characters and Patriarchs that built the town and whose families gave the spirit of ingenuity and Victorian inventiveness to its growth.
 Where new buildings now stand, or empty plots of land stand idle, use your imagination to see what the guide explains was there in those decades from 1860- 1900.
-This easy walk takes approximately 1.5 hrs (have comfy walking shoes) and is offered in the afternoons only throughout April to October, however in summer (November to March) an early evening walk can be arranged by appointment.
-The walk normally starts at the museum to set the ambiance, and concludes at the Coach & Horses pub, where you can reminisce on the day's walk and discuss the benefits we have all acquired from the hard work and foresight of our forefathers.
+This easy walk takes approximately 1.5 hrs (have comfy walking shoes) and is offered in the afternoons only throughout April to October.
+In summer (November to March) an early evening walk can be arranged by appointment.
+The walk normally starts at the Bellview Gardens to set the ambiance, and concludes at the Coach & Horses pub, where you can reminisce on the day's walk and discuss the benefits we have all acquired from the hard work and foresight of our forefathers.

 Dedicated tour guide for coaches